mickguy/ddp-week4/README.md

   - A fun app to create word clouds from Sherlock Holmes stories.
   - Select a single story or multiple stories
   - Input custom words
-  - Adjust the frequency of the words displayed.
+  - Adjust the frequency of the words displayed
   - Adjust the maximum number of words displayed

   The presentation is at https://mickguy.github.io/ddp-week4/#/